There are several women’s shooting organizations, but the AG & AG Leadership Team is the reason this league is

 Although she was raised around firearms and married a Marine, it wasn’t until 2004 that Julianna developed an interest in competitive action shooting, hunting, and self defense.
 She participated in IDPA, but grew tired of being the only woman at a match.
 She would see women there with their husbands, but always sitting on the sidelines.
 Trying to get women to participate, Julianna would host ladies-only self-defense classes or safety seminars, but no one came.
 On Feb.
 28, 2011, she held her first Girl’s Night Out, a casual, unintimidating event on safe shooting followed by “girl talk” at a restaurant afterwards.
 Only a few girls showed up, but each week a few more would come.
 Using this simple format, she has helped bring thousands of women into the shooting community.

 Julianna is a passionate speaker on women’s issues as gun owners, concealed carry and 2nd Amendment issues, action shooting sports, and firearm education and resources.
 She has been featured on The Blaze, Huckabee, CNBC, NBC, NPR, and many local affiliates.
 She is regularly invited to speak on Cam and Co. on NRA News, and was Ms. September in the 2012 Bond Arms “Fight Like A Girl” charity calendar.
 As Founder, Julianna continues to share the mission of A Girl & A Gun.
 She manages strategic partnerships with industry leaders, and hosts regional and national events.
-She is a Certified NRA Instructor, Rangemaster Level 1, IDPA Safety Officer, and USPSA Range Officer, Certified Concealed Handgun License Instructor for the State of Texas, and Texas Hunters Education Instructor.
+She is a Certified NRA Instructor, Rangemaster Level 1, Certified Concealed Handgun License Instructor for the State of Texas, and serves on the national NRA Education Committee.

 Robyn Sandoval, Executive Director

 Robyn Sandoval is an unlikely gun owner.
 She was raised in a large city, and always assumed that first responders were only a phone call away and local grocery stores would have needed supplies on hand.
 After 9/11 and Hurricane Katrina, she began to casually store items in case of an economic or environmental disaster in her community.
 One day her husband asked, “If something bad happens and we have to shelter in place, how are we going to stop someone from breaking in and taking our stuff?”